2024 Official Tournament Rules & Regulations

 8.)
 Any fish found being altered in any manner is unacceptable and will result in immediate disqualification.
 Fish should be handled in a manner that does not change the national digression or increase the fish’s weight.
 This includes but is not limited to water bath, injection of any materials (ice, water, bait, lead, etc.), rubber banding of the fish’s mouth, plugging of the anus, weight clipping of the gills, and clubbing or instantly killing the fish.
 Bagged or block ice is permissible.
 A live well (by Webster’s definition - a well for keeping fish alive in a fishing boat by allowing seawater to circulate through it) is permissible, but dead fish cannot be kept in a live well with water in it (this would be considered a water bath).

 9.)
-The team “puck” will be issued at the captains meeting.
-If you depart without your puck, you will not be able to weigh your fish.
+The team “tag” will be issued at the captains meeting.
+If you depart without your tag, you will not be able to weigh your fish.

 10.)
-The team “puck” is returned to the cooler check in station at the Monroe Marina Fuel Dock or Monroe pavilion when you drop off your fish cooler with tournament officials.
-It would be appreciated if you would please return you puck regardless if you are presenting a cooler for weigh in or not to help with the accountability that the entire fleet has returned safely.
+The team “tag” is returned to the cooler check in station at the Dunkirk City Pier when you drop off your fish cooler with tournament officials.
+It would be appreciated if you would please return you tag regardless if you are presenting a cooler for weigh in or not to help with the accountability that the entire fleet has returned safely.

 11.)
 Tournament boats cannot make contact with each other at any point or time once your boat has departed.
 No boat is allowed to float or pass equipment, fish, bait, ice, coolers, food or drink between them; at any point throughout the day after you boat has departed.
-This includes at the dock, leaving Barcelona Harbor, on the lake during traveling or fishing, or returning back to Barcelona Harbor.
+This includes at the dock, leaving Dunkirk Harbor, on the lake during traveling or fishing, or returning back to Dunkirk Harbor.
 Any noted or witnessed contact between boats will result in an immediate disqualification for any/all boats involved.
+For Big Fish Friday, you may drop off an angler to drive a vehicle back, but the boat must return by water to the Dunkirk City Pier.

 12.)
-Your cooler must be turned in to the check in station located at the Monroe fuel dock or Monroe Pavilion by 3:30 PM Sharp!
+Your cooler must be turned in to the check in station located at Dunkirk City Pier by 3:30 PM Sharp!
 (NO EXCEPTIONS).
-Coolers will be transported by tournament staff to weigh-in.
 Once the coolers are dropped off and in the possession of the tournament officials, they will be sealed and labeled.
 Tournament coolers cannot be re-opened by the team from this point on.
 If any access to the cooler is attempted by the team, the cooler/team will be disqualified.

 13.)
-Fish will be weighed in at Barcelona harbor.
+Fish will be weighed in at the main stage on the city pier.
 Weigh-In will begin at 5pm.

 14.)
 In the event of a tie for the largest walleye (for Big Fish Friday & Main Event), the respective prize will be split equally.
 During the main event, if there is a tie in box weight, the big fish weight will be used first to break the tie.
 If the tie still cannot be broken, the respective prize money will be equally split.